What Do Molecular and Cellular Biologist Do?

 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being a Molecular and Cellular Biologist may also be interested in:
+Those thinking about becoming a Molecular and Cellular Biologist might also be interested in the following careers:

-Career changers with experience as a Molecular and Cellular Biologist sometimes find work in one of the following fields:
+Those who work as a Molecular and Cellular Biologist sometimes switch careers to one of these choices:

 References: